pkdone/mongo-data-mask-reversible/README.md

 db.tests_redacted.find().pretty();
 ```

-The output of the first of the two commands shown above should show `modifiedCount` to be `2` and in the results of the second command, `find()`, you should see 2 of the 3 test results marked with a flag.
+The output of the first of the two commands shown above should show `modifiedCount` to be `2` and in the results of the second command, `find()`, you should see 2 of the 3 test results now marked with a flag.

-Given this masked data set that contains the _intervention required_ flags, the original owner of the data set, who has access the to the _tests_ and _masked_id_mappings_ collections, can now run an aggregation to show all users that were flagged by the 3rd party research group, with their real personal data, to enable contact to be made.
-Execute the following aggregation pipeline to derive the real, non-anonymised data for the flagged users only:
+Given this masked data-set that contains the _intervention required_ flags, the original owner of the data-set, who has access the to the _tests_ and _masked_id_mappings_ collections, can now run an aggregation to show all persons that were flagged by the 3rd party research group, with their real personal data, to enable contact to be made.
+Execute the following aggregation pipeline to derive the real, non-anonymised data for the flagged persons only:

 ```javascript
 var reverseFlaggedIdentitiesPipeline = [